 Roget's II: The New Thesaurus, Third Edition by the Editors of the American Heritage® Dictionaries.
 Copyright © 1995 by Houghton Mifflin Company.
-Published by Houghton Mifflin Company.
 No part of this database may be reproduced or otherwise used without prior written permission from the publisher unless such use is expressly permitted by applicable law.